ionic-team/ionic-docs/src/content/developer-resources/guides/first-app-v3/intro.md

 ![Before and after going through this tutorial](/docs/assets/img/guides/first-app-v3/gallery-combined.png)

 It’s easy to get started.
+Reference code for this guide can be [found on GitHub](https://github.com/ionic-team/photo-gallery-tutorial-ionic3/).

 ## Install Node.js
 If you don’t have Node.js installed already, [download the LTS version](https://nodejs.org/en/).